 - Scroll down through the programs list, right-click on the current version of Skype and choose Uninstall.

 - Once Skype is uninstalled, visit this link (here) and download an older version, preferably one older than 184.108.40.206.

 - Open the installer package and install the older version of Skype by following the on-screen prompts.
 See whether you’re able to join ongoing group calls while on the old version.

-If you’ve burned through all the methods without success, go to this Microsoft link (here) and open a support ticket for Skype.
-As of know, there are a lot of unresolved tickets related to this particular issue.
+If you’ve exhausted all the methods without success, visit this Microsoft link (here) and open a support ticket for Skype.
+As of now, there are many unresolved tickets related to this particular issue.
 Following Microsoft’s logic in previous matters, the company is bound to release another hotfix once enough people report the problem with this new build.